dariocazas/kz-kafka-info-tool/README.md

 The parameters `--bootstrap-servers` and `--command-config` are the same at used by official Kafka scripts like `kafka-topics.sh` or `kafka-topics.sh`.

-You can change the log level adding `-Dorg.slf4j.simpleLogger.defaultLogLevel=debug` to config slf4j

 ## Usage with maven